Postdoctoral Research Fellow

 A demonstrated interest in population science research.
 Candidates without population science / Epidemiology research experience will not be considered.

-Good verbal and written English language skills
+Excellent verbal and written English language skills

 A collaborative and open-minded approach to research